 The setting of the temple is also unique; the temple has been constructed in an islet created by the rivers Kaveri and Coleroon.
 There are seven enclosures in the temple, and the devotees make it a point to walk through all the enclosures that are referred to as prakaras in local language.
 The enclosures consist of thick and enormous walls that run in a circular pattern around the sanctum.
 The enclosures have 21 towers that stand out majestically.
 The entire structure of the enclosures is an architectural marvel.

 Truly A Temple Town – Tourist Places In And Around Srirangam

-The Vishnu shrine is one among the many temples situated at the naturally formed island on the banks of the river Kaveri.
-The other three temples are the Adi Ranga temple (in Sririangapatnam), the Madhya Ranga temple (in Shivanasamudra) and the Antya Ranga temple (in Srirangam).
+The Vishnu shrine is one amongst the many temples situated at the naturally formed island on the banks of river Kaveri.
+The other three temples are the Adi Ranga Temple (in Srirangapatna), the Madhya Ranga Temple (in Shivanasamudra) and the Antya Ranga Temple (in Srirangam).
 All these three temples are considered very important Ranganatha temples.

 With so many temples in the town as well as in the vicinity, it is little wonder then that Srirangam is considered an important pilgrim place of the Hindus.

-The other important temples in Srirangam are the Sri Ranganathaswamy Temple, the Samayapuram Maraiamman Temple, the Jambu Lingeshwarar and the Akhilandeshwari temple.
+The other important temples in Srirangam are the Sri Ranganathaswamy Temple, the Samayapuram Maraiamman Temple, the Jambu Lingeswarar and the Akhilandeshwari Temple.